Vincenzo Monti: Biography

-In 1785 Monti published his tragedy Aristodemo, which was received with great favour.
+In 1785, Monti published his tragedy Aristodemo, which was received with great favour.
 Encouraged by this success, Monti undertook a new tragedy in the Alfieri manner, this time with a subject drawn from fifteenth-century Italian history, Galeotto Manfredi.
-In 1791 he married the actress Teresa Pichler who bore him a daughter, Costanza, and a son, Francesco (the latter dies at only two years old).
-Through her the singer Fanny Eckerlin is his niece.
+In 1791, he married the actress Teresa Pichler who bore him a daughter, Costanza, and a son, Francesco (the latter died at only two years old).
+Through her, the singer Fanny Eckerlin is his niece.

-In the aftermath of the French Revolution Monti's verses became more political.
-At first he was a militant classicist and counter-revolutionary; but he later became an advocate of Romantic attitudes and an enthusiastic supporter of Napoleon.
-In 1793 he published the Bassvilliana, (1793; tr.
+In the aftermath of the French Revolution, Monti's verses became more political.
+At first, he was a militant classicist and counter-revolutionary; but he later became an advocate of Romantic attitudes and an enthusiastic supporter of Napoleon.
+In 1793, he published the Bassvilliana, (1793; tr.
 A. Lodge, The Death of Bassville, 1845), the most important anti-revolutionary poem that had yet appeared in Italy.
 The subject of the Bassvilliana, four cantos in terza rima, was provided by a political assassination: on 13 January 1793 Nicolas Jean Hugou de Basseville, who had been sent to Naples as secretary to the French Legation to sustain the Republican cause, was stabbed to death by a mob stirred up against him by the reactionaries.
-At this time Monti deplored the excesses of the Revolution and the violence of the Jacobins, and in the poem he turned the interest away from the protagonist to the unfortunate Louis XVI, who is presented as an innocent victim of the Revolutionaries.
+At this time, Monti deplored the excesses of the Revolution and the violence of the Jacobins, and in the poem, he turned the interest away from the protagonist to the unfortunate Louis XVI, who is presented as an innocent victim of the Revolutionaries.
 The Bassvilliana was a great success and passed through eighteen editions in six months.